-New policies and initiatives during the past decade or so have increased support for bioenergy as a nonintermittent (stored) renewable with wide geographic availability that is cost-effective in a range of applications.
+New policies and initiatives during the past decade or so have increased support for bioenergy as a non-intermittent (stored) renewable with wide geographic availability that is cost-effective in a range of applications.
 Significant upscaling of bioenergy requires dedicated (normally land-based) sources in addition to use of wastes and residues.
-As a result a disadvantage is high land use intensity compared to other renewables (Fritsche et al. 2017b) that in turn place greater demands on governance.
-Bioenergy, especially traditional fuels currently provides the largest share of renewable energy globally and has a significant role in nearly all climate stabilisation scenarios, although estimates of its potential vary widely (see Cross-Chapter Box 7 on Bioenergy and BECCS in Chapter 6).
-Policies and governance for bioenergy systems and markets must address diverse applications and sectors across levels from local to global; here we briefly review the literature in relation to governance for modern bioenergy and biofuels with respect to land and climate impacts whereas traditional biomass use (see Glossary) (> 50% of energy used today with greater land use and GHG emissions impacts in low and medium-income countries (Bailis et al. 2015; Masera et al. 2015; Bailis et al. 2017a; Kiruki et al. 2017b)) is addressed elsewhere (see sections 4.6.4 and 7.5.6.4 and Cross-Chapter Box 12 on Traditional Biomass in this chapter).
-The bioenergy cycle is relevant in accounting for-and attributing-land impacts and GHG emissions (see section 2.6.1.5).
-Integrated responses across different sectors can help to reduce negative impacts and promote sustainable development opportunities (Table 6.9, Table 6.58).
-It is very likely that bioenergy expansion at a scale that contributes significantly to global climate mitigation efforts (see Cross-Chapter Box 7 on Bioenergy and BECCS in Chapter 6) will result in substantial land use change (Berndes et al. 2015; Popp et al. 2014a; Wilson et al. 2014; Behrman et al. 2015; Richards et al. 2017; Harris et al. 2015; Chen et al. 2017a).
-There is medium evidence and high agreement that land use change at such scale presents a variety of positive and negative socio-economic and environmental impacts that lead to risks and trade-offs that must be managed or governed across different levels (Pahl-Wostl et al. 2018a; Kurian 2017; Franz et al. 2017; Chang et al. 2016; Larcom and van Gevelt 2017; Lubis et al. 2018; Alexander et al. 2015b; Rasul 2014; Bonsch et al. 2016; Karabulut et al. 2018; Mayor et al. 2015).
-There is medium evidence and high agreement that impacts vary considerably with factors such as initial land use type, choice of crops, initial carbon stocks, climatic region, soil types and the management regime and technologies adopted (Qin et al. 2016; Del Grosso et al. 2014; Popp et al. 2017; Davis et al. 2013; Mello et al. 2014; Hudiburg et al. 2015; Carvalho et al. 2016; Silva-Olaya et al. 2017; Whitaker et al. 2018; Alexander et al. 2015b);
+As a result, a disadvantageous high land-use intensity compared to other renewables (Fritsche et al. 2017) that, in turn, place greater demands on governance.
+Bioenergy, especially traditional fuels, currently provides the largest share of renewable energy globally and has a significant role in nearly all climate stabilisation scenarios, although estimates of its potential vary widely (see Cross-Chapter Box 7 in Chapter 6).
+Policies and governance for bioenergy systems and markets must address diverse applications and sectors across levels from local to global; here we briefly review the literature in relation to governance for modern bioenergy and biofuels with respect to land and climate impacts, whereas traditional biomass use (see Glossary) (> 50% of energy used today with greater land use and GHG emissions impacts in low- and medium-income countries (Bailis et al. 2015; Masera et al. 2015; Bailis et al. 2017a; Kiruki et al. 2017b)) is addressed elsewhere (Sections 4.5.4 and 7.4.6.4 and Cross-Chapter Box 12 in Chapter 7).
+The bioenergy lifecycle is relevant in accounting for - and attributing - land impacts and GHG emissions (Section 2.5.1.5).
+Integrated responses across different sectors can help to reduce negative impacts and promote sustainable development opportunities (Table 6.9, Table 6.58, Chapter 6).